Milling (machining)

 Milling is the process of machining using rotary cutters to remove material by advancing a cutter into a workpiece.
-This may be done by varying direction on one or several axes, cutter head speed, and pressure.
+This may be done by varying directions on one or several axes, cutter head speed, and pressure.
 Milling covers a wide variety of different operations and machines, on scales from small individual parts to large, heavy-duty gang milling operations.
 It is one of the most commonly used processes for machining custom parts to precise tolerances.

 Milling can be done with a wide range of machine tools.
 The original class of machine tools for milling was the milling machine (often called a mill).
 After the advent of computer numerical control (CNC) in the 1960s, milling machines evolved into machining centers: milling machines augmented by automatic tool changers, tool magazines or carousels, CNC capability, coolant systems, and enclosures.
 Milling centers are generally classified as vertical machining centers (VMCs) or horizontal machining centers (HMCs).

 The integration of milling into turning environments, and vice versa, began with live tooling for lathes and the occasional use of mills for turning operations.
 This led to a new class of machine tools, multitasking machines (MTMs), which are purpose-built to facilitate milling and turning within the same work envelope.

 Process

-Milling is a cutting process that uses a milling cutter to remove material from the surface of a work piece.
+Milling is a cutting process that uses a milling cutter to remove material from the surface of a workpiece.
 The milling cutter is a rotary cutting tool, often with multiple cutting points.
 As opposed to drilling, where the tool is advanced along its rotation axis, the cutter in milling is usually moved perpendicular to its axis so that cutting occurs on the circumference of the cutter.
 As the milling cutter enters the work piece, the cutting edges (flutes or teeth) of the tool repeatedly cut into and exit from the material, shaving off chips (swarf) from the work piece with each pass.
 The cutting action is shear deformation; material is pushed off the work piece in tiny clumps that hang together to a greater or lesser extent (depending on the material) to form chips.
 This makes metal cutting somewhat different (in its mechanics) from slicing softer materials with a blade.

 The milling process removes material by performing many separate, small cuts.
 This is accomplished by using a cutter with many teeth, spinning the cutter at high speed, or advancing the material through the cutter slowly; most often it is some combination of these three approaches.
 The speeds and feeds used are varied to suit a combination of variables.
 The speed at which the piece advances through the cutter is called feed rate, or just feed; it is most often measured as distance per time (inches per minute [in/min or ipm] or millimeters per minute [mm/min]), although distance per revolution or per cutter tooth are also sometimes used.

 There are two major classes of milling process: